-Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents and short-term investments.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, short-term investments and long-term investments.
 The Company maintains its cash and cash equivalents with high-credit quality financial institutions.
 At times, such amounts may exceed federally-insured limits.